 Easton is a medium-sized city located in the state of Pennsylvania.
-With a population of 26,915 people and 14 constituent neighborhoods, Easton is the 29th largest community in Pennsylvania.
-Easton has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+With a population of 26,978 people and 14 constituent neighborhoods, Easton is the 29th largest community in Pennsylvania.
+Much of the housing stock in Easton was built prior to World War II, making it one of the older and more historic cities in the country.

-Easton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Easton is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Easton who work in office and administrative support (11.98%), sales jobs (9.54%), and food service (6.40%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Easton is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Easton is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Easton who work in office and administrative support (12.23%), sales jobs (10.01%), and food service (7.88%).

-In addition, Easton is a college town.
-There are a lot of students in Easton attending college, and as a result Easton provides a number of services, amenities and opportunities geared to the needs and activities of students.
+Easton is also a college town, where lots of students live while attending area colleges.
+Because of the high percentage of people living in Easton enrolled in college, Easton has a number of services, amenities and opportunities geared towards the needs and activities of students.

-In terms of college education, Easton is nearly on par with the US average for all cities of 21.84%: 17.79% of adults 25 and older in Easton have a bachelor's degree or advanced degree.
+The percentage of adults in Easton who are college-educated is close to the national average for all communities of 21.84%: 20.07% of the adults in Easton have a bachelor's degree or advanced degree.

-The per capita income in Easton in 2010 was $19,739, which is low income relative to Pennsylvania, and lower middle income relative to the rest of the US.
-This equates to an annual income of $78,956 for a family of four.
+The per capita income in Easton in 2010 was $21,980, which is lower middle income relative to Pennsylvania and the nation.
+This equates to an annual income of $87,920 for a family of four.
 However, Easton contains both very wealthy and poor people as well.

 The most common language spoken in Easton is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Urdu.